Contribution Guide

 • Make sure your upstream repo is the original konfuzio-sdk repo:

-• otherwise add it
+• Otherwise, add it:

-git remote add upstream https://github.com/konfuzio-ai/document-ai-python-sdk.git
+git remote add upstream https://github.com/konfuzio-ai/konfuzio-sdk.git

 Now you can start to make changes.